Resources for

 How to Use These Resources.

-Learning modules reflect my current experience and understanding.
+Learning modules reflect my current experience and understanding of the energy systems.
 They are designed to supplement the process of therapy.
 Each module has three parts:

-Introductory Video.
-Always start each topic by viewing the introductory video.
+1. Introductory Video.
+Always start each topic by viewing the video.
 These videos provide a good overall sense of the topic.
+Click the button below each chakra section to watch.

 Many ancient models of wellbeing include the concept of a vital force or energy.
 Examples include: qi (chi) in Chinese medicine, ki in Japanese medicine, and prana in Ayurveda.
-There are also similar terms and concepts within indigenous communities.
+Similar concepts are also found within Native American, Sufistic, and Kabbalistic traditions.
 More recently, Sigmund Freud used the word libido to describe his concept of a life energy force.
 And, psychologist, Wilhelm Reich, called it orgone energy and saw it as a healing force that can become trapped by behavior patterns, under the body’s armor.

 Chakras (Sanskrit for wheels) were originally associated with gods, symbols, and mantras.
 When we look at ancient text, we see as few as four chakras and as many as 49 chakras.
 The concept of chakra system was introduced to American culture by the Theosophical Society in the 1870s.
-What was a complex meditation aid for advanced yogis was reimagined to include metaphysical constructs regarding the nature of consciousness and its interaction with mental, emotional, and physical systems (Jain et al, 2015).
-Over time, the chakra system evolved to represent the fusion of multiple schools of thought - including the work of psychologists Carl Jung and Abraham Maslow, mythologist Joseph Campbell, Western scholars of Indology, the Esalen Institute, energy healers, and a group of esotericists associated with the Theosophical Society.
+Chakras, which were originally conceptualized by advanced yogis as focused meditation points within the human body. were reimagined to include metaphysical constructs regarding the nature of consciousness and its interaction with mental, emotional, and physical systems (Jain et al, 2015).
+Over time, the chakra system evolved to represent the fusion of multiple schools of thought - including the work of psychologists Carl Jung & Abraham Maslow, mythologist Joseph Campbell, Western scholars of Indology, the Esalen Institute, energy healers, and a group of esotericists associated with the Theosophical Society.
 Over the last century, the seven charka system, with its rainbow of colors, has become much more accessible for regular folks; however, it is less connected to its roots.

 The seven chakras are positioned throughout the our bodies - from the base of our spine to the crown of our head.
 Each chakra has its own vibrational frequency, color, and governs specific functions.